BurakEnsarH/Project-Bomberman-Prototype/README.md

 # Project-Bomberman-Prototype
 It is a classic Bomberman Prototype.
-Still in progress...
+With a keyboard 4 players can fight each other.
+There are 3 different level, original music and mechanics.
+Each level design insipired by orginal game.
+Enjoy!